nehaljwani/team.exiv2.org/book/IMaEA.md

 ##
 ```

 The bash tests have been rewritten in python.
 This was done because running bash scripts on windows is painful for most Visual Studio users.
 The following script is a prototype in the project proposal to replace the bash scripts.
-The implementation in tests/bash\_tests/utils.py is considerably more complex as it emulates several system utilities including diff, md5sum, grep, xmllint and others.
+The implementation in tests/bash\_tests/utils.py is considerably more complicated as it emulates several system utilities including diff, md5sum, grep, xmllint and others.
 I am very grateful to Leo for the hard work he performed to port bash\_tests to python.
 Thank You, Leo.

 The decision to convert bash scripts such as icc\_test.sh to python was taken to achieve the following goals: